 - Severe itchiness

-Studies report that 80% of the people addicted to heroin once started by using a prescription opioid.
+Studies report that 80% of the people addicted to Heroin once started by using a prescription Opioid.
 After they’ve grown addicted, and their prescription has run out, many turn to purchasing the drug illicitly.
-It is only after desperation sets in that they will turn to heroin, a cheaper and more potent alternative.
-Black tar heroin, generally being cheaper than white heroin, is easier for someone to buy.
-This continues to develop from the stigma around addiction.
-Despite it being a natural, biological response to the introduction of different medications, society still views it as some form of weakness, making it hard for those suffering to come forward.
+It is only after desperation sets in that they will turn to Heroin, a cheaper and more potent alternative.
+Black Tar Heroin is generally relatively cheap and easy to locate in the Central and Western United States.

-If you or someone you love suffer from addiction to black tar or any kind of heroin, do not be afraid to seek help.
+If you or someone you love suffer from addiction to Black Tar or any kind of Heroin, do not be afraid to seek help.
 Many cases of addiction start innocently, with someone just trying to manage physical pain.
 The worst thing you can do is close yourself off.
 It will just allow your addiction to grow while you push away those closest to you.
-If you don’t know where to start, reach out to a dedicated treatment specialist today.
-They’re here to help you on your way to long-term recovery.
+Contact a treatment provider today.